Magnetron85/Chat/README.md

 3. **Setting up Ollama**
    - [Install Ollama](https://ollama.ai/) on your system
-   - Make sure Ollama is running
+   - Make sure Ollama is running and listening on 0.0.0.0
-   - In the application, use the default URL (`http://localhost:11434`) or modify if Ollama is running elsewhere
+   - In the application, use the default URL (`http://localhost:11434`) or modify if Ollama is running elsewhere on the network
    - Click "Refresh Models" to load your installed Ollama models

 ### Using Preprompts